PixelatedStarfish/Colas-Enumeration/readme.txt

 A string composed of the contiguous repeated substring "nilli" looks like this:
     "nillinillinillinillinilli"

 The five "nilli"s of this substring can be truncated to "pentanillion" in Cola's Enumeration, with "penta" refering to the Greek numeral for five.
-Millinillinillinillinillinillion in the Conway-Weschler system is enumerated as milpentanillion in Cola's Enumeration.
+Millinillinillinillinillinillion in the Conway-Weschler system is enumerated as millpentanillion in Cola's Enumeration.

--Examples of Greek and Metric Prefixes-
+-Examples of Greek Prefixes-

     hena      - 1
     di        - 2